Friday, July 06, 2018

 ***1/2 / Amazon Image - B+

 With a great 80s synth score and lots of animated fire and magic effects, this is a fine companion piece to THE BATTLE WIZARD.
-Like that film, our callow lead, Lung (Tung Shing Yee) starts out a churlish brat, and he also winds up on one of those little cliffside oases, this time after a shaggy dog-style friendly dragon rescues him from a plunge off the cliff.
+Like that film, our callow lead, Lung (Tung Shing Yee) starts out a churlish brat, and he also winds up in a secret oasis after being tossed off a cliff, this time after a shaggy dog-style friendly dragon rescues him on his way down.
 There he meets the Flaming Cloud Devil (Alex Man) who wants to teach him the unbeatable Buddha's Palm.
-Lung doesn't want to learn it, and it's precisely this reason Flaming Cloud Devil insists on teaching him.
+Lung doesn't want to learn it, and it's precisely why Flaming Cloud Devil insists on teaching him.
 Ha!
 Here's a film that's clearly got some Star Wars influence to it, but Lucas would never have so many strong female characters, nor an evil henchmen kid with a huge acid pus-spraying facial tumor, or a dragon that never tries to be more realistic than a floppy life-size muppet, or a villain with a super extendable giant killer foot.
 You heard me!
 It's the Heavenly Foot of the 10,000 Swords Clan!
 (Shih Kien!)
 There are villains named Flying Bells (Chen Szu-chia), Flying Loops (Yum Yum Shaw), and the Thunderbolt Devil (as he uses sound waves).
-Now that he knows the Palm, and has partially restored Flaming Cloud Devil's sight (via a magic dragon egg), Lung must help his master bring the Foots, Loops and Bolts all down in a series of spectacular laser, sound wave, and spinning kick-filled brawls.
+Now that he knows the Palm, and has partially restored Flaming Cloud Devil's sight (via a magic dragon egg he won in a contest), Lung must help his master bring the Foots, Loops and Bolts to heel in a series of spectacular laser, sound wave, and spinning kick-filled brawls.

-Special shout out to the great Lieh Lo as the mysterious, ever-clowning (but never obnoxious) martial artist, a friend of both Flaming Cloud Devil and the bitchy leader of the Er Mei school.
-He tends to arrive at just the right time (a little late), proclaiming "Bi Gu of East Island is here!"
-Like, now the party can start.
-Love guys like that, bro.
+Special shout out to the great Lieh Lo as the mysterious, ever-clowning (but never obnoxious) friend of both Flaming Cloud Devil and the bitchy leader of the Er Mei school.
+He tends to arrive at just the right time (a little late), proclaiming "Bi Gu of East Island is here!" like his own PR man/herald.
+Like, now the party can start (I love him).
 As with so many of the best wuxias, there's scenes at an all-girl Er Mei school (where Lung finds a girl ally), but a standout is the sight of Heavenly Foot using his percussion set to drive his daughter crazy (turns out he controls her actions via a poisonous internal centipede).
 Just watching him in sped-up motion playing an array of cymbals and gongs with his foot and hands, dopey grin on his face, driving everyone insane, is a priceless privilege.
 He is so evil!
 Oh that crazy Foot!
 Flaming Cloud Devil ends up converting a few of the Er Mei's expelled girl students (they help Lung after he helps them steal a relic that can fix their abbot's acne).
-And eventually they all even patch up their differences without fighting - and have a big celebration - but no worries, there's still trouble a Foot!
+And eventually most grievances are resolved and there's a big celebration - but no worries, there's still trouble a Foot!
 And a giant all-out battle that dwarfs all that came before.
 Hahaha!

 ---